Purpose

 Notice

-Changes to this configuration item require a restart of the OBServer to take effect.
-Since the current HDFS integration uses direct memory copying from the HDFS data stream to the C++ memory heap, you can appropriately reduce the settings for
+Changes to this configuration item require a restart of OBServer to take effect.
+Since the current HDFS integration uses direct memory copying from the HDFS data stream to the C++ memory heap, you can appropriately reduce the settings of

 -Xmx2048mand-Xms2048m.alter system set ob_java_opts="-Djdk.lang.processReaperUseDefaultStackSize=true -XX:+HeapDumpOnOutOfMemoryError -Xmx2048m -Xms2048m -Xloggc:/home/user/jvmlogs/gc.log -XX:+PrintGCDetails -XX:+PrintGCDateStamps -XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=/home/user/jvmlogs/heapdumps/ -XX:+UseG1GC -XX:-CriticalJNINatives";Note